Mar 19 2015

 - Require that the Secretary of State and USAID Administrator include in all relevant congressionally mandated reports and documents the United State foreign assistance and development assistance beneficiaries to the extent possible by age, gender, marital status, location, school enrollment status in all programs and sectors, and how foreign assistance benefits girls.

-Organizations that support the Girls Count Act include: World Vision, U.S. Fund for UNICEF and Girl Up Campaign.
+Organizations that support the Girls Count Act include: U.S. Fund for UNICEF, Catholic Relief Services and Girl Up Campaign.